fblamanna/TheConcertsTracker/README.md

 #### Execution

+The script now runs on Python 3.x only.
 You can run the code using the command:
 ```$ python TheConcertsTracker.py 'artistcode' 'artistname' 'API_KEY'```

 #### Sample Output